 A good signifier is whether they are certified for ISO/IEC 27001.
 Providers need to pay for an auditor and the cost of certification.
 They also need to replace their network switches, firewalls and other assets over time.
 Without that kind of commitment, you should be wary of trusting them with your business.

-To learn more about how you can make the most of cloud services to support, enhance or protect your IT infrastructure, contact us for a free trial or demonstration.
+To learn more about how you can make the most of cloud computing benefits for a small business in Manchester and beyond, as well as medium to larger businesses, to support, enhance or protect your IT infrastructure, contact us at Venom IT for a free trial or demonstration.